 I’m a soap opera fan – The Bold and the Beautiful to be exact.

 In my defence I don’t watch reality television (except for the odd singing competition where actual talent is involved).
 I would rather watch far-fetched, unrealistic fictional characters make fools of themselves; then watch far-fetched, unrealistic and annoying actual people do the same.

 For me, soaps are a simple form of escapism.

 It’s my Mum’s fault (sorry Mum).
-I started watching Days of our Lives when I was at school.
+I started watching Days of our Lives when I was at primary school.
 I would walk home from school and Mum would have it on.

 About now you are probably thinking, what the hell does blogging have in common with soap operas?

-Here are my top 12 tips for blogging and soaps.
+Here are my top 12 blogging lessons learned from watching soap operas.